 Breakfast followed by a nature walk with a local guide.
 A full day to explore the wonders of Akanin’ny Nofy.
 Photograph the many lemurs, frogs, snakes, chameleons, geckos, and even iguanas that reside here Sunbathe on the beach while enjoying some of the locally made rum, or take a swim in the warm waters of Lake Ampitabe.
 Free time to photograph around the reserve, repack, and get ready for the travel day back to Tana.
 Night walking tour.
 Overnight Palmarium Hotel

-Early breakfast before departure by boat at 8:00am.
-Today we have a three-hour boat ride, lunch in Tomasina, and then we’ll take a flight back to Tana.
-Upon arrival in Tana, we’ll visit a nearby outlet to buy quality vanilla and spices to take home.
-We’ll also stop at a craft market to get last minute gifts including petrified wood items.
-Day room at Relais des Plateaux for guests departing this evening via Paris or overnight for guests flying home tomorrow via Johannesburg.
+Early breakfast before departure at 8:00am for a three-hour boat ride and then our private charter back to Tana.
+Upon arrival in Tana, we’ll have lunch.
+In the afternoon, take the opportunity to visit a nearby outlet to buy quality vanilla and spices to take home.
+Also nearby is a local craft market to get last minute gifts including petrified wood items.
+Day room at Relais des Plateaux or Sheraton Tana Airport (opening TBA) for guests departing this evening via Paris or overnight for guests flying home tomorrow via Johannesburg.
 Farewell dinner.

-Flying via Johannesburg, depart this afternoon to arrive home on November 15th.
+If flying via Johannesburg, depart this afternoon to arrive home on December 1st.

 NON-EXPLORER RATE: ADD 1000

 Prices per person based on double occupancy